grrr-amsterdam/garp-functional/docs/index.md

 This library offers only interfaces, very little concrete implementations of the types.
 You have to implement the classes yourself.
 How will you know you've implemented them correctly?

 `Garp\Functional` offers traits that can be used to test your objects.
-The list below includes examples of how to use the traits to test whether your objects obey the algebraic laws defined for the given type.
+The list below includes examples of how to use the traits to test whether your objects obey the algebraic laws defined for the given typeclass.

-### Full list of implemented types
+### Full list of implemented TypeClasses

-All types are in the `Garp\Functional\Types` namespace.
-So the fully qualified name of `Setoid` for instance would be `Garp\Functional\Types\Setoid`.
+All typeclasses are in the `Garp\Functional\Types\TypeClasses` namespace, so the fully qualified name of `Setoid` for instance would be `Garp\Functional\Types\TypeClasses\Setoid`.

 #### Setoid